 Lower back pain is largely caused by increased pressure on the back from too much sitting, inactivity, or loss of strength in the back muscles.
 In fact, there is plenty of research that shows back pain is largely tied to weak back muscles.

 Fortunately, you can strengthen your lower back muscles to relieve back pain from the comfort of your own home.
-You don’t need to go to the gym or buy any special equipment.
-All you need is about 15 minutes per day!

 Top Exercises to Treat Lower Back Pain